RESERVED PENDING VETTING PROCESS

 If you would like to apply for giving me my forever home, please complete an application form as a first step.
 But please bear in mind that I am advertized on other sites too and I hope that you understand that there may be more than one application to my name by the time you have completed yours for me.

 Please enjoy my photos below.
 They show me when I was in the shelter and some at Paws2Freedom during my first week from when I was too scared to leave my crate to when I finally dared to come out and walk.
-There is also a little video of me which will show you a bit more of what I am like.
+And a bit later too once I gained confidence and trust a bit more.
+There is also a little video of me which will show you a bit more of what I was like at first and how I love to play with my friends.

-If you would like to support me a bit I would be ever so grateful.
+If you would like to support me and dogs like me a bit I would be ever so grateful.
 Your donation will help so much and every penny counts.
 This is a big rescue mission for such a small charity and we can't do it without you.
 If you could mark your kind giving with ‘Bosnian Dogs’ your funds will be put towards my costs or that of another dog like me.
-We will be 11 on the same transport.
-11 lucky souls!

 Thank you so much from my happy heart and fluffy paws ~ Love, Truffle ♥